We Love Doodles

 Here’s what you need to know if you’re searching for Australian Shepherd rescues in Colorado.
-Australia Shepherds, also known as Aussies, are among the most popular breeds in the United States.
-They make fun, entertaining, and hardworking pets and assist dogs with their boundless energy and high intelligence.
+Australian Shepherds, also known as Aussies, are among the most popular breeds in the United States.
+They make fun, entertaining, and hardworking pets and service dogs with their boundless energy and high intelligence.

 Before scrolling down this list of Australian Shepherd rescues in Colorado, check out these other recommendations from our team at We Love Doodles: Best German Shepherd Rescues in Colorado and Best French Bulldog Rescues in Colorado.